online school by Nawicon from the Noun Project

 The most surprising technical difficulty was struggling to join the class.
-The teacher sends the link to the online class on the day of the first class through the email.
-The class is using the same link for the whole semester, so she does not send the link again.
-Most interviewees said they joined the class with the link to Zoom class that they saved to the calendar app or starred email, but one of the interviewees said that he joins the class by looking for the email that the teacher sent every time he joins the class.
-He looks through the whole email list.
+In this class, the teacher sent the link to the online class on the day of the first class through email.
+The class used the same link for the whole semester, so she did not send the link again.
+Most interviewees said they joined the class with the Zoom class link that they saved to the calendar app or starred email.
+However, one of the interviewees said that he joined the class by looking through a whole email list and found the email with the link to join the class.
 He joined the class 20 minutes late one day because he could not find the link.

 2. Lack of social activities